 - Mix everything until well incorporated.

-- If you are making meatballs, roll into little balls or else wrap the meat around wooden skewers.*
+- If you are making meatballs, roll them into little balls (two tablespoons) or else wrap the lamb mixture around wooden skewers.*

 - Place kofta kebabs on a baking sheet lined with parchment paper or aluminum foil.
 Cover the kofta with aluminum foil and cook in a 350F oven for 10-15 minutes.